Chapelle special spurs Netflix walkout; 'Trans lives matter'

-LOS ANGELES (AP) — Netflix employees walked out Wednesday in protest of Dave Chappelle’s special and its anti-transgender comments.
+LOS ANGELES (AP) — Netflix employees walked out Wednesday in protest of Dave Chappelle’s special, "The Closer," and its anti-transgender comments.

 They were joined by allies who chanted “Trans lives matter,” getting pushback from opponents who also showed up.